synapseweb3/forcerelay/guide/src/tutorials/local-chains/start-local-chains.md

 # Start the local chains

-In this chapter, you will learn how to spawn two Gaia chains, and use Hermes to relay packets between them.
+In this chapter, you will learn how to spawn two Gaia chains, and use Forcerelay to relay packets between them.
 The topology of the network will look like this:

 ```mermaid
 flowchart LR
     A((ibc-0))---B((ibc-1))
 ```

-To spawn the chains and configure Hermes accordingly, we will make use of Gaiad Manager `gm` that we installed in the last section [Install Gaiad Manager](../pre-requisites/gaiad-manager.md).
+To spawn the chains and configure Forcerelay accordingly, we will make use of Gaiad Manager `gm` that we installed in the last section [Install Gaiad Manager](../pre-requisites/gaiad-manager.md).

 ---